CloudVeneto/CVUserGuide/source/ManagingGPUs.rst

 .. image:: ./images/gpu_reserve_comment.png
    :align: center

+Once you have reserved a GPU, you can proceed creating the relevant VM, as explained in the following section.

 ..
 WARNING ::
   Please note that a reservation can be at most 15 days long and you may have